Åre, Sweden: Adventures in Jämtland

 Ski Åreskutan and you may be rewarded with a waffle topped with cloudberry jam and whipped cream.

 Our five days in Åre included plenty of other wonderful food meet-ups.
 The town supports some 50 eateries in peak season, and roughly half that year round.
-The variety will satisfy all: We enjoyed a dinner at Bombom overlooking the town square, a lunch at Creperie & Logi, and a quick fix at the ubiquitous and tasty fast-food chain, Max, Sweden's tasty answer to McDonalds.
+The variety will satisfy all: We enjoyed a lunch at Creperie & Logi, and a quick fix at the ubiquitous and tasty fast-food chain, Max, Sweden's tasty answer to McDonalds.
 Ski to their doorstep on the square.

 Åre Sweden Hotels